microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ### Pane Navigation

-@zadiji-msft in [#1502] brought up the amazing idea of pane navigation, inspired by tmux.
+@zadiji-msft in [#1502] brought up the idea of pane navigation, inspired by tmux.

 ![Tmux Tab and Pane Switching](img/tmuxPaneSwitching.png)